slipsoft/slipdb/README.md

 ### API

-The API documentation can be found [here](https://slipsoft.github.io/slipdb/).
+The API documentation [can be found online](https://slipsoft.github.io/slipdb/).
+Or if you want to consult you local instance documentation you can access http://localhost:8080/docs/ while the server is running.

 ## Built With